-5. Attends meetings of trade-related organizations, when requested, to advise and network with other investigators and inspectors to develop consistency in job performance.
+5. Attends meetings of trade-related organizations to network with other investigators and inspectors to develop consistency in job performance.

 6. Plans, organizes, and manages time and travel in relation to investigations, complaints, and inspections in assigned counties including ensuring full coverage of assigned territory.

-8. Prepares travel reports, activity reports, and time reports for supervisory approval.
+8. Prepares travel reports, activity reports, and time reports for supervisory approval using computer.

-9. Demonstrates attitude of support and cooperation to supervisor, the Administrator, and to CIB Board at all times while maintaining professional manner in dress and attitude at all times.
+9. Demonstrates attitude of support and cooperation to CIB Board, CIB staff, industry partners, and customers while maintaining professional manner in dress, speech, actions, and attitude at all times.

-10. Performs other duties as assigned by supervisor or Administrator.
+10. Performs other duties as needed or assigned.

 Knowledge, Skills, and Abilities: